-A copy of the proposed EU Withdrawal Agreement and Political Declaration, along with the legally binding commitments on the backstop which the former Prime Minister secured on 11 March, can be found here.
+A copy of the new draft EU Withdrawal Agreement and Political Declaration can be found here.

 The independent House of Commons Library analysis of the agreement can be found here.
 Their analysis of the revisions to the Political Declaration on the framework for future EU-UK relations can be found here.